greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     The first line of output identifies the `cgroup` mount point.

-6. Verify that you set up the Greenplum Database cgroups configuration correctly by running the following commands.
+1. Verify that you set up the Greenplum Database cgroups configuration correctly by running the following commands.
 Replace \<cgroup\_mount\_point\> with the mount point that you identified in the previous step:

     ```
     ls -l <cgroup_mount_point>/cpu/gpdb
-    ls -l <cgroup_mount_point>/cpuacct/gpdb
     ls -l <cgroup_mount_point>/cpuset/gpdb
     ls -l <cgroup_mount_point>/memory/gpdb
     ```

-    If these directories exist and are owned by `gpadmin:gpadmin`, you have successfully configured cgroups for Greenplum Database CPU resource management.
+    If these directories exist and are owned by `gpadmin:gpadmin`, you have successfully configured cgroups for Greenplum Database resource management.

-7. To automatically recreate Greenplum Database required cgroup hierarchies and parameters when your system is restarted, configure your system to enable the Linux cgroup service daemon `cgconfig.service` \(Redhat/Oracle/Rocky 8.x\) at node start-up.
-For example, configure one of the following cgroup service commands in your preferred service auto-start tool:

-    ```
-    sudo systemctl enable cgconfig.service
-    ```

-    To start the service immediately \(without having to reboot\) enter:

-    ```
-    sudo systemctl start cgconfig.service
-    ```

-You may choose a different method to recreate the Greenplum Database resource group cgroup hierarchies.

 #### <a id="cgroupv2"></a>Configuring cgroup v2

-1. Configure the system to mount `cgroups-v2` by default during system boot by the `systemd` system and service manager:
+1. Configure the system to mount `cgroups-v2` by default during system boot by the `systemd` system and service manager as user root.

     ```
-    sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=1"
+    grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=1"
     ```

-2. Reboot the system for the changes to take effect.
+1. Reboot the system for the changes to take effect.
     ```
-    sudo reboot now
+    reboot now
     ```
-3. Create the directory `/sys/fs/cgroup/gpdb` and ensure `gpadmin` user has read and write permission on it.
+1. Create the directory `/sys/fs/cgroup/gpdb`, add all the necessary controllers, and ensure `gpadmin` user has read and write permission on it.
     ```
-    sudo mkdir -p /sys/fs/cgroup/gpdb
+    mkdir -p /sys/fs/cgroup/gpdb
-    echo "+cpuset +io +cpu +memory" | sudo tee -a /sys/fs/cgroup/cgroup.subtree_control
+    echo "+cpuset +io +cpu +memory" | tee -a /sys/fs/cgroup/cgroup.subtree_control
-    sudo chown -R gpadmin:gpadmin /sys/fs/cgroup/gpdb
+    chown -R gpadmin:gpadmin /sys/fs/cgroup/gpdb
     ```

+You may encounter the error `Invalid argument` after running the above commands.
+This is because cgroups v2 do not support control of real-time processes, and the `cpu` controller can only be enabled when all the real-time processes are in the root cgroup.
+In this situation, find all real-time processes and move them to the root cgroup before you re-enable the controllers.

-4. Ensure that `gpadmin` has write permission on `/sys/fs/cgroup/cgroup.procs`.
+1. Ensure that `gpadmin` has write permission on `/sys/fs/cgroup/cgroup.procs`.
+This is required to move the Greenplum processes from the user slices to `/sys/fs/cgroup/gpdb/` after the cluster is started in order to manage the postmaster services and all its auxiliary processes.
     ```
-    sudo chmod a+w /sys/fs/cgroup/cgroup.procs
+    chmod a+w /sys/fs/cgroup/cgroup.procs
     ```

-If you get "Invalid argument" error when enable cpu subtree control, please follow the below step:
-> WARNING: cgroup2 doesn't yet support control of realtime processes and the cpu controller can only be enabled when all RT processes are in the root cgroup.
-Be aware that system management software may already have placed RT processes into nonroot cgroups during the system boot process, and these processes may need to be moved to the root cgroup before the cpu controller can be enabled.

-Since resource groups manually manage cgroup files, the above settings may become ineffective after a system reboot.
-Consider adding the following bash script for systemd so it runs automatically during system startup:
+Since resource groups manually manage cgroup files, the above settings will become ineffective after a system reboot.
+Add the following bash script for systemd so it runs automatically during system startup.
+Perform the following steps as user root:

 1. Create `greenplum-cgroup-v2-config.service`.
    ```
-   sudo vim /etc/systemd/system/greenplum-cgroup-v2-config.service
+   vim /etc/systemd/system/greenplum-cgroup-v2-config.service
    ```

-2. Write the following content into `greenplum-cgroup-v2-config.service`, if the user is not `gpadmin`, please replace it to your own.
+2. Write the following content into `greenplum-cgroup-v2-config.service`, if the user is not `gpadmin`, replace it with the appropriate user.

    ```
    [Unit]
    Description=Greenplum Cgroup v2 Configuration Service